-Use the service command-line interface (CLI) to manage a node using the task commands and information commands.
+Use the service command-line interface (CLI) to manage a node canister in a control enclosure using the task commands and information commands.

 For a full description of the commands and how to start an SSH command-line session, see the "Command-line interface" topic in the "Reference" section of the Storwize V7000 Information Center.